21 Things to do in NYC on Christmas Day That’s Still Open

 If you love Christmas lights, this is the place for you!
 This Brooklyn neighborhood goes all out with insane Christmas decorations!

-If you are trying to decide if this is best to do on Christmas day or on one of the days before Christmas, personally, I would rather go before Christmas day but this is totally dependant on your itinerary.
+If you are trying to decide if this is best to do on Christmas day or on one of the days before Christmas, personally, I would rather go before Christmas day but this is totally dependent on your itinerary.

 When I think of Dyker Heights, I think of the movie “The Grinch” when they were competing to have the brightest most over-the-top Christmas decorations!

 The lights go on at Sundown (about 5 PM) and end around 10 PM when homeowners go to bed.
 For the best lights travel around 11th Ave. to 13th Ave. and from 83rd to 86th Street.
+It is easily one of the best free things to do at night in NYC during the holidays in general!

 If you are coming from Manhattan, you can take the R, N, and D trains.
 From there it’s about a 15-20 min walk from all 3 train stations to get to the lights.
 However, if you have the luxury to rent a Zipcar, I’d recommend it because it can be very cold at night!